Spring Valley Caverns

 Click for larger view

-Tim Stenerson, John Preston and John Ackerman.
-Discovery Trip.
+Tim Stenerson, John Preston and John Ackerman prepare to

 Discovery Trip